The 7 Best Places to Retire in Scotland

 Known for its industrial past, Airdrie is a historical town located 12 miles from the centre of Glasgow and is the sixth best location for later living and retirement in Scotland.

-Our data has revealed that Airdrie offers the perfect balance of affordability and investment prospects, with house prices increasing by 13% over the last year.
+Our data has revealed that Airdrie offers the perfect balance of affordability and investment prospects, with house prices increasing by 13%.

 The following care homes in Airdrie and nearby are all rated ‘Very Good’ by the Care Inspectorate: